blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

       HSA_OVERRIDE_GFX_VERSION: "9.0.0"
 ```

-Figuring out what version you need
+Figuring out what version you need can be complicated as you can't tell the chipset name and driver from the AMD brand name.

-  - check docker logs to see what gfx version you have or what the error is
-  - google for what might work for that gfx version
+  - first make sure that rocm environment is running properly by running `/opt/rocm/bin/rocminfo` in the frigate container -- it should list both the CPU and the GPU with their properties
+  - find the chipset version (gfxNNN) your systerm as from the output of the `rocminfo` (see below)
+  - use a search engine to query what HSA_OVERRIDE_GFX_VERSION you need for the given gfx name ("gfxNNN ROCm HSA_OVERRIDE_GFX_VERSION")
   - override the `HSA_OVERRIDE_GFX_VERSION` with relevant value
+  - if things are not working check the frigate docker logs

 #### Figuring out if AMD/ROCm is working and found your GPU